PScoriae/_imyour_joy/README.md

 ## Bot Token

-If you have a look at the .gitignore file, you'll notice that there's a file named `token.txt` that's been excluded.
-Obviously, this has been excluded from the repository it would compromise my bot's token.
+If you have a look at the `.gitignore` file, you'll notice that `token.txt` has been excluded so that my bot's token isn't publicized.

 Hence, the first step is to create a file called `token.txt` in the root directory.
 Then, simply paste your bot's token in the file.

 If you choose to deploy this bot using Docker, that's all the setup that's needed! `docker build` will take care of the rest.

-## Running the Bot Outside of Docker

-However, if you wish to run `bot.py` outside of Docker, then you'll need to install some libraries with `pip`:
+However, if you wish to run the bot outside of Docker, see [Running the Bot Outside of Docker](##running-the-bot-outside-of-docker)

-    $ pip install discord.py beautifulsoup4 requests lxml

 # Deployment

 These instructions and the included script are meant for *nix based systems.
 However, the deployment process can be replicated on Windows sytems provided you understand the intents behind these actions and adjust them accordingly.

+## Running the Bot Outside of Docker

+You'll need to install some libraries with `pip`:

+    $ pip install discord.py beautifulsoup4 requests lxml

+Then, simply run the `bot.py`

+    $ python bot.py

+That's all you need to do.
+The instructions below are for deploying it to a server hosting a private registry.

 ## Setting Up A Private Registry